Office of Population Research: Affiliations

-The OPR maintains close relations with other departments within the Woodrow Wilson School of Public and International Affairs.
-Because of its inherent interdisciplinary research, the OPR works with researchers at the Bendheim-Thoman Center for Research on Child Wellbeing (CRCW), the Center for Migration and Development (CMD), and the Center for Health and Wellbeing (CHW).
-Outside of Princeton, the OPR maintains partnerships with some of the world's leading research centers, including the Wiggenstein Centre for Demography and Global Human Capital and the United Nations Economic Commission for Europe.
+The OPR maintains close relations with other departments within the Princeton School of Public and International Affairs and the Department of Sociology.
+Because of its inherent interdisciplinary research, OPR works with researchers at Center for Health & Wellbeing (CHW), The Center for Migration & Development (CMD), Center on Contemporary China (CCC), the Eviction Lab and Center for Research on Child & Family Wellbeing (CRCFW).